sami-bg/5head-gg/README.md

 * Developing a fair weighting algorithm may require extensive user testing/feedback which is difficult to collect.
 * Making the code extensible to easily be able to build on the framework in the future.

+**TA Review: ** Approved!
+Looks good, make sure to discuss your algorithm with your mentor TA or Tim before coding it.

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_